ON THIS PAGE

 Here are some helpful resources from colleges around the U.S.:

 Collaborative effort of multiple schools on the Dartmouth campus to address alcohol, tobacco, and other related drug issues.

 Daytona State College offers individual counseling for addiction issues and community resources.

-whitepaper about the effects of drugs and alcohol on college students
+whitepaper about the effects of alcohol abuse and drugs on college students

 links to local and campus resources for student wellness regarding addiction

 talks about on-campus AA meetings and other health related topics